LorenzDuremdes/Second-Brain/psychological trauma.md

 ## intrapersonal
 1. being traumatized means continuing to organize your life as if the trauma were still going on^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 66]
+2. does the book "The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+91" think desensitization via reexposure to past traumas is effective? + why?
+	1. no, because that usually still leads to people not being "fully alive" in the present

 ## [[learned helplessness]]
 1. ...he and Seligman had found that the only way to teach the traumatized dogs to get off the electric grids when the doors were open was to repeatedly drag them out of their cages so they could physically experience how they could get away^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 44]